 My grandmother “Mimi” saved the seeds from her pole beans and planted them.
 My mother did the same.
 My brother in law, Brian, and sister, Judy, both grow beans from seeds that originated with the plants from my relatives.

-It is a very emotional day for me, thinking back to my very early years in my great grandmother’s garden and knowing that it is living on in my garden.
+When I picked that first batch of beans, it was a very emotional day for me, thinking back to my very early years in my great grandmother’s garden and knowing that it is living on in my garden.